-Today we will be talking about solutions for one scary and embarrassing side effect: Hair loss.
+Today we will be talking about solutions for one scary and embarrassing side effect: Benzodiazepine withdrawal hair loss.

 Your hair forms from proteins located in the follicle or root of the skin.
 Blood vessels feed the skin and enable the cells to divide and your hair to push up through the skin and grow.
 Nearby oil glands lubricate the hair to keep it healthy and strong.
 Interestingly, we are all born with a set point of about 5 million hair follicles and do not develop any more throughout our lives.